Aegis Padlock SSD - USB 3.0 Solid State Drive

 Onboard keypad protects against hardware and software key logging attacks

 Military Grade FIPS PUB 197 Validated Encryption

-Hardware Encrypted SSD - Real-time 256-bit AES-XTS encryption seamlessly encrypts all data on the drive, protecting the drive even if it is removed from it’s casing
+Hardware Encrypted SSD - On-The-Fly 256-bit AES-XTS encryption seamlessly encrypts all data on the drive, protecting the drive even if it is removed from it’s casing

 Super Speed USB 3.0 interface - Backwards compatible with USB 2.0 and 1.1 ports